tranqv/GCOM-2021-0117/README.md

 ## Notes on Examples 1a and 1b:

 At the end of the computation process, some warnings about _**"divide by zero encountered"**_ apprear.
 The reason is U_N = Uexact = 0 for all N, therefore all related error estimates are also zero.
-These messages should not crash the program.
-Please ignore them.
+These messages won't crash the program.
+So, ignore them.

 ## **References:**